whisperity/envprobe/README.md

 Traditionally, extending `PATH` with your current working directory required a lengthy sequence: `export PATH="$(pwd):${PATH}"`.
-Envprobe provides support for "array-like" environmental variables via the `add` and `remove` command, which insert or remove an element from the array.
+Envprobe provides support for "array-like" environment variables via the `add` and `remove` command, which insert or remove an element from the array.
 The environment variable is automatically reformatted to include all the elements that were not modified.